Highlifewatches.com - The Official Website

 THE IMPORTANT DETAILS

-This watch is in incredibely good condition for its age.
-The solid 18k yellow gold case is well preserved and has never been repolished.
+This watch is in incredibely good condition for its age, new as a matter of fact.
+The solid 18k yellow gold case is mint and has never been repolished.
 The unrefinished silver-white dial with applied gold indexes has beautiful light effects.
 This is a great wristwatch, it has a nice presence on the wrist an can be worn daily and for more formal occasions.

 1957 Universal Geneve 'Space Age' Wristwatch - Ref.
 28803/1